Alta Badia Dolomites Ski Academy

 Notable Coaches: Roberto Grigis, Denis Carbon, Stefan Thaler, Thomas Valentini, Massimo Longhi, Sicio Costamoling

-Training Facilities: Alta Badia and Dolomiti Superski offer more than 1000 km of perfectly groomed ski runs, among which the famous Gran Risa, one of the “5 Classics” of the Men’s Ski World Cup, and the World Cup training slope on which we also train in the morning.
-Thanks to the excellent work of the ski lifts and to top-of-the-line artificial snowmaking machines, the ski resorts of Alta Badia are able to secure perfect training conditions all season long.
+Training Facilities: Alta Badia and Dolomiti Superski offer more than 2000 km of perfectly groomed slopes, among which the famous Gran Risa, where the Men’s Ski World Cup takes place.
+The Academy can choose between 16 different training slopes - all in perfect conditions all season long.
 In the fall we have conditioning sessions as well as several training sessions on the glaciers, both in Italy and in Austria.